Calvin-Phys/yulinARPES/Manual/Manual.md

 ```
 ARPES Tools -> Interpolate
 ```
+or selecting the `Interp` option on the main panel.
 This will improve the visualization of the data.

 Here is an example (left without interpolation, right with interpolation):